apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 `max_size`.
 To better understand generators, check the page on the [Hypothesis generators][].

-We have to explain Hypothesis, where to generate transactions and where to read them from.
+The Hypothesis framework requires us to define where to generate transactions and where to read them from.
 This is done via bundles.
 To this end, we introduce a bundle:

 ```tla
 {{#include ../../../test/tla/tutorials/randomized/test_erc20.py:68:70}}